tinacms/tina.io/content/docs/setup-overview.md

 ## Quick Setup

-From the command line, run:
+To quickly setup a new Tina starter, from the command line, run:

 ```bash,copy
 npx create-next-app --example https://github.com/tinacms/tina-cloud-starter.